nosvagor/vagari/README.md

 in the philosophy of _vagari_.
 Anyone can make a [color scheme](https://www.slant.co/topics/358/~best-color-themes-for-text-editors), and many others will be better for certain people in certain contexts.
-In the end, _vagari_ is not trying to be the _best_ color scheme ([functionality is a just a useful quality](https://github.com/nosvagor/vagari#is-fashion-invented-or-discovered)).
+In the end, _vagari_ is not trying to be the _best_ or _most popular_ color scheme ([functionality is a just a useful quality](https://github.com/nosvagor/vagari#is-fashion-invented-or-discovered)).

 Instead, at it's core, _vagari_ is trying to be the most _meaningful_ color scheme. _vagari_ assumes that most other color schemes do not allow the _art of color_ to transcend functionality.
-The solution is to allow the users to say something about themselves&mdash;a reason to choose, share, and improve this color scheme, rather than any of the other perectly adequate (and exceptional) color schemes out there.
+The solution is to allow the users to say something about themselves&mdash;a reason to choose, share, and improve this color scheme, rather than any of the other adequate (and exceptional) color schemes out there.

 Related principles and concepts not already mentioned: